just-max/goblint-analyzer/fuzzy-cfg-matching-bench/README.md

     cd projects/figlet
     python ../../scripts/efficiency.py @efficiency.args \
       --analyzer ../../../goblint \
+      --batch-size 4 --batch-index 0 \
       --cores 0 1 2 3
     ```

     Adjust the list of CPU cores (`0 1 2 3`) as appropriate (see `efficiency.py --help` and source code).
+    Batch size controls the number of analyzed commits per core, batch index controls which batch to run.

     For many cores, try using `seq`, e.g.